I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 - Sergei Yushenkov, co-chairman of the Liberal Russia movement, was murdered in 2003.

-In July 2018, Manuela Tobias of Politico wrote "In January 2016, we tallied journalists whose deaths were classified as homicides by authorities or watchdog groups since Putin assumed office in 2000.
+In July of 2018, Manuela Tobias of Politico wrote "In January 2016, we tallied journalists whose deaths were classified as homicides by authorities or watchdog groups since Putin assumed office in 2000.
 The updated count is 38.”

 In March 2018, former Russian military intelligence officer Sergei Skripal and his daughter Yulia were poisoned by a nerve agent in Britain.
 They survived after a period of critical illness, although a British woman became an incidental and fatal victim.
 The attacks were almost certainly carried out by Russian agents.